 A NiFi graph consists of processors and connectors, which correspond to the nodes and edges of the graph, respectively.
 Processors can do some lightweight processing such as data transformation, format conversion, and message routing, whereas connectors model the movement of data between processors.
 Flows start and end with special processors called sources and sinks.
 Sources and sinks are integration points to external systems like databases, message queues, and filesystems.

-NiFi has functional overlaps with pub/sub messaging systems like Redpanda, Kafka, and Pulsar.
+NiFi has functional overlaps with pub/sub messaging systems like Redpanda, Apache Kafka®, and Pulsar.
 All of these systems were designed to facilitate the movement of data from one system to another.
 However, there are key design differences to take into account when choosing one for your use case.

 NiFi is flow-centric.
 It allows for a no-code/low-code style of development by allowing the user to visually draw the graph using a drag-and-drop interface.
 Since users define the dataflow as a graph, NiFi will have an explicit lineage showing the provenance of data, a critical feature in support of auditability and data governance.
 It also comes with an extensive set of processors (200+) for connecting with the most commonly deployed data systems in the market.
 If all you need is to move data from A to B, and perhaps do some light data transformation along the way, then NiFi has your needs covered.